COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

-  [NFR2.1 - Graphics], [Unchanged], [Satisfied], [See @MainMenuButtonsDetailed], [NFR3.1 - Response Time], [Unchanged], [Satisfied], [After testing the response time using a recording software to measure the response time between button press and movement on the screen, the response time was less than 0.1 seconds.], [NFR3.2 - Smooth Movement], [Unchanged], [Satisfied], [After surveying multiple people after they have played our game, the consensus was that the player's movement in the game felt smooth.], [NFR3.3 - Beginner Friendly], [Unchanged], [Satisfied], [Although not specifically survey, all players that had little to no experience playing games did not have any issues understanding how to play our game, therefore we believe that this NFR is fulfilled.], [NFR3.4 - Room Transitions], [Unchanged], [Not Satisfied], [Due to time constraints, room transition effects were not added.], [NFR3.5 - Boss Battles], [Unchanged], [Satisfied], [After surveying multiple people after they have played our game, the consensus was that the boss battles were engaging.], [NFR3.6 - Music], [Unchanged], [Satisfied], [After surveying multiple people after they have played our game, the consensus was that the music fit each area of the game.],
+  [NFR2.1 - Graphics], [Unchanged], [Satisfied], [See @MainMenuButtonsDetailed], [NFR3.1 - Response Time], [Unchanged], [Satisfied], [After testing the response time using a recording software to measure the response time between button press and movement on the screen, the response time was less than 0.1 seconds.], [NFR3.2 - Smooth Movement], [Unchanged], [Satisfied], [After surveying multiple people after they have played our game, the consensus was that the player's movement in the game felt smooth.], [NFR3.3 - Beginner Friendly], [Unchanged], [Satisfied], [Although not specifically surveyed, all players that had little to no experience playing games did not have any issues understanding how to play our game, therefore we believe that this NFR is fulfilled.], [NFR3.4 - Room Transitions], [Unchanged], [Not Satisfied], [Due to time constraints, room transition effects were not added.], [NFR3.5 - Boss Battles], [Unchanged], [Satisfied], [After surveying multiple people after they have played our game, the consensus was that the boss battles were engaging.], [NFR3.6 - Music], [Unchanged], [Satisfied], [After surveying multiple people after they have played our game, the consensus was that the music fit each area of the game.],